Quantum Optimization Heuristics with an Application to Knapsack Problems: Extending QAOA

 Typical QAOA uses the $\Xgate$-mixer $\sum_i \Xgate_i$.
 This $\Xgate$-mixer preserves the standard initial state $\ket{+}^{\otimes n} = \frac{1}{\sqrt{2^n}} \sum_{x=0}^{n-1} \ket{x}$.
 The hourglass mixer is defined such that it does the same with the biased initial state $\ket{p}$ defined above (\ref{eqn:p_state}).

 The \emph{hourglass mixer} is a single qubit gate, that is especially well suited for problems with constraints and/or biases on the possible input states.
 While the $\Xgate$ gate has the uniform superposition $(\ket{0}+\ket{1})/\sqrt{2}$, and $(\ket{0}-\ket{1})/\sqrt{2}$ as its eigenstates, and the $\Zgate$ gate has $\ket{0}$ and $\ket{1}$ as its eigenstates, the hourglass mixer is designed to have as its eigenstate ``something in between''.
-The Hourglass mixer is similar to the mixer used in \cite{egger_etal-2020}.
+The Hourglass mixer is the same as the mixer used in \cite{egger_etal-2020}.

 \paragraph{Single Qubit Hourglass Mixer} For probability $p_i \in [0,1]$ the hourglass mixer $\Hourglass_{p_i}$ has $\ket{p_i}$ and $\ket{p_i^\perp}$ as its eigenstates, with $-1$ and $+1$ eigenvalues respectively: